Pros and Cons of Artificial Turf Fields

 A trend that is continuing to gain momentum is artificial turf fields.
 From NFL stadiums to local parks, artificial turf fields are becoming a popular choice and seem to be replacing natural grass fields at a rapid rate.

-You can find more information on our web, so please take a look.
+You can find more information on our website, so please take a look.

 Pros of Artificial Turf Fields

-1. Less maintenance
+1. Less Maintenance:

 Cons of Artificial Turf Fields

-1. Reduced flexibility
+1. Reduced Flexibility:

 Experience with Artificial Turf Fields